Skip to main content

 Why isn't Trusty open source?

-Our ambition is also to bring together a community of individuals that will engage with and contribute to ranking and sharing feedback, and to do so, we need some centralization in place.
+Our ambition is also to bring together a community of individuals who will engage with and contribute to ranking and sharing feedback.
+To do so, we need some centralization in place.
 If a community emerges and there are authentic ways to partner with end users or other community contributors in a way that benefits everyone, we are certainly open to reconsidering our position.

 Why is the Trusty mascot a marmot?

-Marmots look out for each other: when one marmot leaves its burrow to eat, another marmot will go with it to act as a lookout.
-If it sees a threat, it will whistle to alert other marmots in the area about possible danger.
-We want Trusty to be your trusted sidekick, looking out for potential risk with your dependencies.
+Marmots look out for each other: when one marmot leaves its burrow to eat, another marmot goes with it to act as a lookout.
+If it sees a threat, it whistles to alert other marmots in the area about possible danger.
+We want Trusty to be your trusted sidekick, looking out for potential risks with your dependencies.